-9.2.2 Forwarded authentication
+8.2.2 Forwarded authentication

-To configure Forwarded Authentication, set the FORWARD\AUTH\ENABLED and FORWARD\AUTH\HEADER environment variables.
-Add the environment variables to the API-server service in the compose file:
+To configure Forwarded Authentication, set the FORWARD_AUTH_ENABLED and FORWARD_AUTH_HEADER environment variables.
+Add the environment variables to the external server service in the compose file:

 '''

-api_server:
+external_server:

 environment:

 - FORWARD_AUTH_ENABLED=True

 - FORWARD_AUTH_HEADER=X-Forwarded-User

 '''

 Danger: Only enable Forwarded Authentication if Quality-time is setup behind a reverse proxy that is responsible for authentication and direct access to Quality-time is not possible.